mr-amirka/minimalist-notation/from-author.md

 ```html
 <div style="text-align: center;">...</div>
 ```
-In practice, this approach is similar to the old “criminal” for some inline way of setting styles for elements.
+In practice, this approach is similar to the old “criminal” inline way of setting styles for elements.
 The difference is only in a slightly reduced form of writing and priority of styles.

 In fact, in such examples, using classes instead of inline styles makes little sense.